evansmith-tech/easy-camera-opencv/README.md

 # Disconnects the external camera from the software if needed.
 cam.disconnectCamera()
-# Switch to a different camera (note: uses the same Camera object).
+# Switch to a different camera (NOTE: uses the same Camera object).
 cam.switchCamera(some_sort_of_cv2.VideoCapture_parameter)
 ```
 Thats it!